Ali-Baba Bound

-Ali-Baba Bound is a 1940 Warner Bros.
-Looney Tunes cartoon directed by Bob Clampett.
-The short was released on February 10, 1940, and stars Porky Pig.
+Ali-Baba Bound is a 1940 American animated comedy short film directed by Robert Clampett.
+The short was released on February 10, 1940.
+It is part of the Looney Tunes series and the 71st cartoon to feature Porky Pig.
+It is in the public domain as Warner Bros.
+Pictures neglected to renew its copyright on time.

 The title is a spoof of the song "I'm Alabama Bound".

 Plot

 In the Sahara Desert, where it is so hot even the fan dancers use electric fans, Porky Pig is in the French Foreign Legion.
-While leaving a restaurant (known as the Brown Turban) he gets a message labelled Confessions of a Nasty Spy from a caricature of George Raft as a spy named Tattle Tale Gray that Ali-Baba and his dirty sleeves are going to attack a Beau Geste type desert fort.
+While leaving a restaurant he gets a secret message labelled Confessions of a Nasty Spy from a caricature of George Raft as a spy named Tattle Tale Gray that Ali Baba and his militants are going to attack a Beau Geste type desert fort.
+Porky rents Baby Dumpling the camel then races off in order to get to the fort.